 For more gun safes please click here.

 Hiatt handcuffs were made in England, but if you are procuring for law enforcement and you want to buy British you should buy from TCH instead.
 Hiatt handcuffs are now a part of the Monadnock brand, itself part of Safariland.
 Monadnock batons are American made.
 The story of Hiatt is a typical one actually.
 200 year old plus successful British company purchased by a foreign company, shortly afterwards the factory is closed down and production is moved to the home nation of the buying company.
 This particular story has a couple of interesting twists though and unusually a happy ending!
 To start with it was a British company BAE who closed the factory.
 Hiatt Handcuffs in England was acquired by American company Armor Holdings in 2006.
 Armor Holdings was then acquired by British company BAE Systems.
 The Hiatt factory in Birmingham, England was closed in late June, 2008.
 BAE dropped the name Hiatt in favour of the rather ridiculous brand name for handcuffs of Safariland.
 The company was then re-aquired by what was effectively Armor Holdings again in 2012, who have since reinstated the name Hiatt, along with also reinstating some American names like Monadnock.
 This part of the story is better explained here.
-But what about that happy ending?
-Well, the old Hiatt factory was taken over by a new company and they are producing cuffs in Birmingham, England with the name “TCH” (Total Control Handcuffs UK Ltd).
+As well as handcuffs Hiatt & Co. of Birmingham, established in 1870, made police truncheons, police batons, police bullseye lamps, bull rings, pig rings, dog combs, dog collars, dog leads, dog brushes, etc. But what about that happy ending?
+Well, the old Hiatt factory was taken over by a new company and they are producing cuffs and batons in Birmingham, England with the name “TCH” (Total Control Handcuffs UK Ltd).
 The range of cuffs and batons available is similar to what Hiatt used to offer and includes rigid cuffs, hinged cuffs, chain cuffs, disposable handcuffs, standard and large keys, and collapsible batons.
-Quality is second to none, the products themselves are subtly stamped “made in England”.
-Law enforcement organisations in the UK and worldwide are now buying TCH handcuffs and batons and TCH cuffs and batons are manufactured in the UK – http://www.tchuklimited.co.uk
+Quality is second to none, and the products themselves are subtly stamped “made in England”.
+Law enforcement organisations in the UK such as the police and Border Force and law enforcement worldwide are now buying TCH handcuffs, batons and other restraint equipment and TCH cuffs and batons and other police accoutrements are still manufactured in the UK – http://www.tchuklimited.co.uk

 For British made leather (or synthetic) accessories to go with handcuffs and batons, there is Price Western (PWL) for example, who make their handcuff holsters in Great Britain.
 Price Western leather and synthetic equipment for law enforcement and security professionals is nearly all made in the UK.
 They make uniform belts, holsters, pouches, handcuff holders, knife holders, equipment bags, etc for police, security, medical and military personnel.
 On the front page of their website they state that over 99% of their product range is UK made – “Proud of our heritage.
 UK Based design and production facility.
 We are proud to have a workforce in the UK that produces over 99% of our product range.”
 No country of origin information is given on their website, so you’ll have to ask for British made.
 Only available to security professionals.
 They also sell some foreign made items such as LED Lenser torches – http://www.pwluk.com